Skip to main content

 The collection of LGBTQIA+ books and serials includes over 3,000 titles in a range of subject areas including fiction, romance, pulp, memoirs, history, sociology, travel, self-help, and many other topics.
 The collection brings together titles from a number of personal and organizational libraries.
 Dr. Meredith Bacon's collection of books and magazines predominantly cover trans issues.

 The Rainbow Outreach GLBT Center's lending library covered the widest possible range of topics from literature to travel guides to fantasy titles.
 The personal library of Dr. Jim Medder is predominantly gay popular fiction and literature along with history, art, and other topics.
-This collecting area continues to grow with gifts from community members.
+This collecting area continues to grow with donations.

 Local History